gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 ![Gatsby development
 experience](https://camo.githubusercontent.com/0506699aaaae2f9772cc381b92f2aa5e14eba296/687474703a2f2f7a697070792e6766796361742e636f6d2f556c74696d6174655765656b6c7942617265626972646261742e676966)

-When loading a Gatsby site, browsers first load the pre-built HTML file for a given page and then load the minimum Javascript needed to make that page interactive.
+When loading a page in a Gatsby site, browsers first load the page's pre-built HTML file and then load the minimum Javascript needed to make that page interactive.

 Because Gatsby sites are just static files, you're ensured a much more